Published on: June 17, 2013

 Areas of focus: Real Estate and Condominium Law, Development and Land Use, Litigation and Telecommunications

-Bill is a partner in our Real Estate, Condominium, and Litigation groups.
-In his diverse practice, Bill represents condominium associations, developers, lenders, and buyers and sellers of real estate, handling matters that include condominium and general real estate litigation, affordable housing development, zoning, residential and commercial purchase and sale transactions, real estate finance, and telecommunications transactions.
+Bill is a partner in our Real Estate, Condominium, and Litigation Departments.
+In his diverse practice, Bill represents condominium associations, developers, lenders, and buyers and sellers of real estate, handling matters that include real estate and condominium purchase, sale and finance transactions, condominium and homeowner association development, zoning, condominium and general Massachusetts real estate lawyer litigation, and telecommunications transactions.
 Bill also serves as coordinator for the firm’s Real Estate group, including the maintenance of the firm’s real estate data base.
-An experienced real estate transaction attorney, Bill is an authorized agent for several national title insurance companies, including: Fidelity, CATIC, and First American.
+An experienced real estate transactions attorney, Bill is an authorized agent for several national title insurance companies, including: Fidelity, WFG, and First American.

 Bill also has extensive experience in the affordable housing area, representing clients in all phases of the development process, from creating development entities to obtaining required approvals from state and local permitting authorities and negotiating construction financing.

-In his condominium practice, Bill drafts and secures the approval of amended and restated condominium documents and represents condominium associations in the revival, extension and conveyance of development rights — a highly specialized area that melds his expertise in condominium law and real estate development.
-Bill also advises condominium association clients on the entire range of condominium governance issues and represents them in, among other matters: the enforcement and extension of restrictive covenants; the resolution of construction defect litigation and disputes with abutting property owners; and the negotiation of telecommunications leases and licenses.
+In his condominium and homeowner association practice, Bill drafts and secures the approval of amended and restated condominium and association documents and represents condominium and homeowner associations in the revival, extension and conveyance of development rights — a highly specialized area that melds his expertise in condominium law and real estate development.
+Bill also advises condominium and homeowner association clients on the entire range of condominium and homeowner association governance issues and represents them in, among other matters, the enforcement and extension of restrictive covenants; the resolution of construction defect litigation and disputes with abutting property owners; and the negotiation of telecommunications leases and licenses.

-In addition to being an active member of both CAI-New England and the Massachusetts Real Estate Bar Association, Bill serves on the board of directors of a non-profit corporation that promotes affordable housing opportunities in his home town.
+In addition to being an active member of the Massachusetts Real Estate Bar Association and CAI-New England, Bill also has served (2010-2016) on the Board of Commissioners of the local public housing authority in his home town, and on the board of directors of a local affordable housing non-profit organization.

 - Cornell University, with distinction in all subjects (1976)